Greater Burnie Economic Region

 Resident workers - Individual income

-Greater Burnie Economic Region labour force have a lower proportion of people with high incomes ($1,750 or more per week) than Tasmania.
+The Greater Burnie Economic Region labour force have a similar proportion of persons with high incomes ($1,750 or more per week) than Tasmania.

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.

-Income statistics in Cradle Coast Region, when analysed with other data sources, such as Age structure, Qualifications, Hours worked and Occupations, help to evaluate the economic opportunities and socio-economic status of Cradle Coast Region.
+Income statistics the Greater Burnie Economic Region, when analysed with other data sources, such as Age structure, Qualification , Hours worked and Occupations , help to evaluate the economic opportunities and socio-economic status of the Greater Burnie Economic Region.
 This also indicates what knowledge and skill levels industry can draw upon locally.

 Australian Bureau of Statistics (ABS) – Census 2016 – by usual residence